cran-task-views/MetaAnalysis/MetaAnalysis.md

 Also known as multiple treatment comparison, this is a very active area of research and development.
 Note that some of the packages mentioned above under multivariate meta-analysis can also be used for network meta-analysis with appropriate setup.

 - `r pkg("netmeta")` works in a frequentist framework.
 It provides an extensive range of graphical and other displays including network graphs and a heatmap for displaying inconsistency and heterogeneity.
 A frequentist analogue of SUCRA is also available.
 - A Bayesian framework is provided by `r pkg("pcnetmeta")`, which uses JAGS.
 It provides a number of data-sets. `r pkg("nmaINLA")` uses integrated nested Laplace approximations as an alternative to MCMC.
-It provides a number of data-sets. `r pkg("NMADiagT")` provides network meta-analysis of diagnostic tests in a Bayesian framework using Stan as the engine; graphical output is provided. `r pkg("gemtc")` acts as a front-end to BUGS or JAGS, `r pkg("bnma")` provides arm-based methods using JAGS as the engine, and `r pkg("metapack")` provides methods using built-in MCMC code.
+It provides a number of data-sets. `r pkg("NMADiagT")` provides network meta-analysis of diagnostic tests in a Bayesian framework using Stan as the engine; graphical output is provided. `r pkg("gemtc")` acts as a front-end to BUGS or JAGS, and `r pkg("bnma")` provides arm-based methods using JAGS as the engine.
 - `r pkg("multinma")` provides network meta-analysis and network meta-regression models for aggregate data, individual patient data, and mixtures thereof.
 - `r pkg("netdose")` provides NMA of does-response studies in a frequentist way.
 - `r pkg("nmathresh")` provides decision-invariant bias adjustment thresholds and intervals the smallest changes to the data that would result in a change of decision. `r pkg("NMAoutlier")` detects outliers in NMA using a forward search.